-The bill, H.B.
-No. 3182, amends Section 351.152 of the Texas Tax Code to expand the list of municipalities eligible to utilize certain tax revenue derived from hotel and convention center projects.
-The amendment introduces new criteria for eligibility, specifically adding a new category for municipalities with a population of 47,000 or more that are located in two counties—one with a population of 2.1 million or more and the other with a population of 179,000 or more, and that are bisected by State Highway 174.
-Additionally, it modifies the existing criteria by deleting a previous provision regarding municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
+The bill amends Section 351.152 of the Texas Tax Code to expand the list of municipalities eligible to use certain tax revenue derived from hotel and convention center projects.
+Notably, it introduces a new category for municipalities with a population of 47,000 or more that are located in two counties—one with a population of 2.1 million or more and the other with a population of 179,000 or more—and that are bisected by State Highway 174.
+Additionally, the bill removes a previous provision regarding municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.

-The bill aims to enhance the economic development potential of certain municipalities by allowing them to access tax revenues for projects that can stimulate tourism and local economies.
+The bill aims to enhance the economic development potential of certain municipalities by allowing them to utilize tax revenue for projects that can attract tourism and business.
 The changes reflect a targeted approach to support municipalities that meet specific demographic and geographic criteria, thereby promoting growth in areas that may benefit from increased investment in hospitality and convention infrastructure.
-The act is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.
+The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.

 House Committee Report: Tax Code 351.152 (Tax Code 351)